wp-plugins/bp-poke/readme.txt

 4. This show poke back screen screenshot-4.png

 == Changelog ==

+= 1.0.3 =
+* Do not show the poke button if the user is not logged in

 = 1.0.2 =
 * Allow Redefining the poke slug using BP_POKE_SLUG constant